mastercoin-MSC/QA/TestRequirements/SimpleSend_TestReqs.md

 1. all edge cases are handled correctly
 1. correct, meaningful messages reflecting transaction success/status or failure are presented to the user

+For each test sequence, start in a known state and return to a known state after the test is complete.

 ## Positive Tests - Valid
 1. Create Simple Send message(s) with valid values for:
     * Currency identifier